observablehq/framework/examples/vega-responsive/src/index.md

-# Vega-Lite responsive bar chart
+# Vega-Lite responsive width

-The bar chart below resizes to fit the container.
+The chart below resizes to fit the container.
 Try resizing the window.

 Rather than use Vega-Lite’s built-in [responsive width](https://vega.github.io/vega-lite/docs/size.html#specifying-responsive-width-and-height) — which only listens to window _resize_ events and doesn’t work correctly when the container is initially detached, or when the page content changes — we use Observable Framework’s built-in [`resize` function](https://observablehq.com/framework/javascript#responsive-display) which handles all cases thanks to [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).